basantmandal/Sandbox_JavaScript/README.md

 # JavaScript - Sandbox

-JavaScript Sandbox for Interview or Testing with TailwindCSS.
-Prettier also configured for automatic code formatting.
+JavaScript Sandbox for Interview or Testing with TailwindCSS & Prettier Code Format automatic code formatting during save.

 ## Use